Batch vs. continuous powder mixing

 Determining the right powder mixing equipment for your production process

-Industrial powder mixing techniques vary tremendously depending on the application.
-While mixer types and processing methods abound, all industrial powder mixing processes can be defined as either a continuous or batch mixing system:
+Industrial powder mixing techniques vary greatly depending on the application.
+While there are many types of mixers and processing methods, all industrial powder mixing processes can be defined as either continuous or batch mixing systems:

-- Batch mixers – Ingredients are loaded into the mixer, processed until the powder is homogenous, then discharged as a single batch.
-Mixing a new batch requires repeating these steps, perhaps with additional intermediate steps for cleaning the mixer between batches.
-Because batch mixing is a sequential process, the output is measured in kilograms per batch.
+Ingredients are fed into the mixer, processed until the powder is homogeneous and then discharged as a single batch.
+Mixing a new batch requires repeating these steps, perhaps with additional intermediate steps to clean the mixer between batches.
+As batch mixing is a sequential process, output is measured in kilograms per batch or litres per batch.

-- Continuous mixers – An uninterrupted stream of ingredients flows into the mixer from above.
-The ingredients are processed as they travel through the mixer, and a continuous stream of homogenized powder flows out of discharge nozzle.
-Every stage of a continuous flow process takes place continuously and simultaneously within a specified timeframe, and so their output is measured in kilograms per hour.
+A continuous stream of ingredients enters the mixer from above.
+The ingredients are processed as they pass through the mixer and a continuous stream of homogenised powder flows out of the discharge nozzle.
+Each stage of a continuous flow process takes place continuously and simultaneously within a specified time frame, so its output is measured in kilograms per hour or litres per hour.

-When choosing powder processing equipment, many factors can influence whether a batch or continuous process is the better choice.
-While continuous and batch mixing both have their perks and downsides, and both methods are perfectly legitimate ways to mix powders, one or the other may be better suited to your product or processing environment.
+When selecting powder processing equipment, many factors can influence whether a batch or continuous process is the better choice.
+While both continuous and batch mixing have their advantages and disadvantages, and both methods are perfectly legitimate ways to mix powders, one or the other may be better suited to your product or processing environment.

 Here are the key differences between batch and continuous mixing in powder processing, their respective advantages and disadvantages, and a selection of amixon® mixers suited for these processing methods.